kyma-project/eventing-manager/docs/user/evnt-event-names.md

 ## Event name format

-For a Subscription Custom Resource, the fully qualified event name takes the sample form of `order.created.v1` or `Account.Root.Created.v1`.
+For a Subscription custom resource (CR), the fully qualified event name takes the sample form of `order.created.v1` or `Account.Root.Created.v1`.

 The event type is composed of the following components:
 - Event: can have two or more segments separated by `.`; for example, `order.created` or `Account.Root.Created`